huertatipografica/HTLetterspacer/README.md

 If you need to apply tabular values to specific selection of scripts, you can check the Tabular box and enter an advanced width value in the UI.
 Very useful for figures, math or punctuation.

 ### Visualizing area
 To visualize the result area of your paramters in a specific glyph, turn on `createProofGlyph = False` on the script first lines.
-After this you will have glyph named `areas` with an outline representation of both sides of the box, and it will be updated updated every time the script runs over one specific glyph.
+After this you will have glyph named `areas` with an outline representation of both sides of the box, and it will be updated every time the script runs over one specific glyph.
 This function needs robofab installed.
 ![The resulting 'area' glyph](images/README-08_areas.png)